harrymaurya05/polyglot-react/BUILD_SUMMARY.md

 ## 🎉 Project Successfully Created!

-The `react-translate-ai-custom` library has been fully implemented with all core features.
+The `@polyglot/react` library has been fully implemented with all core features.

 ## 📦 What Was Built